nunit/nunit-transforms/nunit3-summary/README.md

 nunit3-console.exe my.test.dll --result=my.test.summary.txt;transform=text-summary.xslt --result=TestResult.xml
 ```

-If you want to use one of the transforms separately, after the test run, you will need to use a program that can apply an XSTL transform to an XML file.
+If you want to use one of the transforms separately, after the test run, you will need to use a program that can apply an XSLT transform to an XML file.
 Note that the input file must be in NUnit3 format.

-> Reviewers: I'd like to offer suggestions here.
-Ideas?
-Alternatively, we could supply a program (I have one) or add an option to nunit3 console that lets it do it.